 - You can create ad revenue.
 If your blog attracts a lot of visitors, you can embed banner ads to immediately monetize your visitors.
-Usually, you get paid for every 1000 visitors seeing (or clicking) the banner ads.
+Usually, you get paid between $5 to $40 for every 1000 visitors seeing (or clicking) the banner ads.

 You can see that all of them depend on your ability to create market attention.
 Therefore, you need to create a preferable free stream of never-ending traffic to your page.

 Another excellent (but not so passive) way of generating passive income is to sell software.